glamorous-noob/pwn_adventure_3/Episode_06-Still_poor_AF/README.md

 I run into exactly the same thing again but differently.
 Same but different.
 Yes.

-I figure out how coins iare implemented and added to a player (more complex than last episodes) and I do a magnificent yet non functional patch.
+I figure out how coins are implemented and added to a player (more complex than last episodes) and I do a magnificent yet non functional patch.
 Sad.

 ### II - Intro